 ChatGPT & Generative AI for Human Resources

-Everyone seems to be talking about ChatGPT lately, and for good reason – it’s a powerful generative artificial intelligence-powered tool with a lot of potentials.
-It’s currently being used across a variety of industries to generate content fast, and so far, it’s been extremely helpful.
+Everyone seems to be talking about ChatGPT lately, and for good reason – it’s a powerful generative artificial intelligence-powered tool with a lot of potential.
+It’s currently being used across a variety of industries to generate content fast, and so far, using ChatGPT in human resource departments has been extremely helpful.

 Although AI tools can be fun, they’re already proving to be a game-changer for businesses.
 For instance, human resources (HR) departments are using ChatGPT to increase department efficiency, by automating administrative tasks.
 Before we get into the specifics, it’s important to understand what this powerful tool is and how it works.